rebus-org/Rebus.SqlServer/README.md

 ### Basic Setup

-To configure the transactional outbox with Rebus, you can use the `StoreInSqlServer` method during the setup.
+To configure the transactional outbox with Rebus, use the `Outbox` extension method during the setup.
 Rebus allows you to use any transport, and the outbox will work in conjunction with your chosen transport.

 ```csharp
 services.AddRebus(